-Special guest post from Damon Freeman, with Damonza
+Special guest post about finding your Cover Designer from Damon Freeman, with Damonza

 Unfortunately for you, dear self-published author, it’s often the case that the cover maketh the book.
 Perhaps not maketh.
 Maybe enhanceth.
 HOT AUTHOR TIP: adding ‘eth’ to the ends of words makes them instantly fancier.
 I bet you’re glad you’ve readeth this article now, huh?